drkvogel/bb-quizzes/notes/do.md

 before meeting: docs ready, cgis pushed, git lsd printout

-hoops doc
-* Include worked examples of re-sizing in documentation.
-* I'm glad you've been able to get a dummy CGI saving to database and have sent me the hoops documentation and database field types, however all the other jobs from our last meeting are still in the ToDo list.
-* Please discuss the hoops data format/algorithm with Jonathan rather than spending time trying to deduce it from the code.
-All I care about is getting a working system - if 10 minutes of his time can save hours of yours then that's a win as far as I'm concerned.
-* I'm away for a week now so our next meeting is on 29th Aug.
-As this is a fortnight I'd expect you can completely finish all the tasks from our previous meeting (as listed below) by then.
-* Assuming the tasks below are finished (and only then), please look at the cognitive tests Jonathan deployed last year with a view to redoing their presentation to make the interfaces fully responsive to size changes if they are not already.
-All I'm looking for here is an initial verbal assessment - I don't want specs or code at this stage.
-* I'll contact Jonathan to advise him of his role in what I've requested you to do as outlined above.
-* We'll discuss priororising the Lind library work at a future meeting.
-* Please send me electronically the Matrices and Hoops documentation and attach them to the appropriate bugs.

 Matrix still looks crap on phone:
     Too much space, Abandon should stick to bottom, Can multiple click matrix looks shite on rotated phone - should use media queries to flow images